A sitcom set around Valco, a fictional supermarket in the north-west of England.

 Don't worry, Trollied faithful, most of the regulars are still hanging about, from branch manager Gavin to Neville, the world's unluckiest man.
 The old timers have got some adjusting to do in this first fix from series four as they get to know a couple of the newbies.
 Shelf stacker Colin is shocked to see his gran strolling up the aisle, and it's not long before she's meddling in management matters and his relationship with girlfriend Lisa - the OAP isn't a fan.
 It's onwards and upwards, though, for Margaret, sorry, Nurse Margaret as she swaps the delicatessen counter for the pharmacy.

-Series 5 (8 new episodes coming up later): Valco comes under threat from a budget store opening nearby.
+Series 5 (8 new episodes coming in November): Valco comes under threat from a budget store opening nearby.
 There's better news on the personal front for manager Gavin, though, when he falls for the charms of newcomer Cheryl (Sarah Parish) - but is she all she appears to be?

 Pharmacist Brian wages an ill-advised war on the new rivals and Valco heiress Charlie worries her new beau is using her to climb the retail ladder.
 Lovebirds Colin and Lisa, witty checkout assistant Harry and deli-turned-pharmacy worker Margaret are among our returning star staff, too, alongside former checkout girl Katie who's back at Valco, this time working in HR.